Home (contents) → Miscellaneous → Christchurch: Quay and Church Street

 In about 1994, the crew of this boat (or one like it) and I lifted my mother in her wheelchair from the quayside into the boat.
 Although she was unable to speak properly, I could tell that she enjoyed the trip down the harbour.
 We lifted her out in similar fashion onto the jetty by the café at the Mudeford sandbank.
 I wheeled her back to the nursing home via Hengistbury Head.

 I took this photo in June from about the same place as the preceding photo, but turned to the right.

 Like the Oasis Cafe pictured on the preceding page, I sat outside Old Mill Tea Rooms with my old mum on several occasions.
 At the time of writing (summer 2020) it is still operating, but with ‘social distancing’ markers because of the Covid-19 pandemic.

 I previously imagined the dinosaurs all existed at about the same time before going extinct suddenly 65 million years ago.
-Not so — according to something I heard on a BBC Radio 4 science program.
+Not so — according to what I heard on a BBC Radio 4 science program.
 By the time of Tyrannosaurus rex, the huge brontosaurus had been extinct for so long that it was already just a fossil (collectively).
 Tyrannosaurus rex is closer in time to the iPhone than to the brontosaurus.

 Around the curve in the preceding photo — and a quarter century back in time…

 When I was a youngster Robert’s was one of four or five shops in Christchurch that sold plastic model kits.
 In 2020 it is either another realtor (estate agent), travel agent, or ladies’ clothes shop (I forget which).